salto-io/salto/packages/google-workspace-adapter/README.md

       7. Under 'Access to Google Data' check the 'Trusted' checkbox and continue.
       8. View your configuration and click 'Finish'.
 5. Run the `salto account add ...` command and follow the instructions to authenticate using OAuth.
 You will need to provide the `clientId` and `clientSecret`, which you can obtain from the same page you create the Oauth and set the `redirectUri`, you can go to your google [console](https://console.cloud.google.com/) => `APIs & Services` => `Credentials` .

-Please notice - in order to log in with oauth to google workspace, we are using the refresh token.
-The refresh token only returns in the first request, so if you are already connected to your google workspace in your browser, you can open a guest tab and repeat the login.